On This Page

 When Do You Need Help with Personal Growth?

-Maybe you feel at odds with the person people praise you for being.
 Maybe you’re a “helper” who feels invisible in that role.
 Maybe you’re in a sexless marriage or a loveless relationship.
+Maybe you wish you were wilder and more rebellious, or maybe you wish the opposite—that your life was more respectable and organized.

 You might tell yourself these compromises you've made are as good as it gets.
 Thank your ego for that.
 It's perfectly content with maintaining the status quo.
 In response to whatever isn't working or doesn't feel good, it busies itself with keeping your mind off of it and saying, "This is fine."